Dispersion in the Hubble-Lema\^{i}tre constant measurements from gravitational clustering: Methodology

 The distribution of deviations from the reference value is described using the variable $\delta_H$ defined below in equation \ref{eqn:delta}. $\delta_H$ is a fractional deviation of the local Hubble value from the global Hubble value

-Here, $N$ represents the total number of halos within volume $V$, ${\bf r_i}$ and ${\bf v_i}$ denote the proper separation in redshift space and peculiar velocities of the $i^{th}$ halo respectively, ${\bf \hat{r}}$ corresponds to the unit vector pointing in the direction of the $i^{th}$ halo from the observer's location.
+Here, $N$ represents the total number of halos within volume $V$, ${\bf \hat{x}}_{ik}$ corresponds to the unit vector pointing in the direction of the $i^{th}$ halo from the observer's location.
 Averaging over all angles clearly reduces the dispersion in values, and hence $\delta_k$ is expected to be smaller than the corresponding estimation done in some patches in the sky for an observer.

 The size and the distance to the local volume affect the distribution $\delta$.
 We define this local volume as a spherical shell centred on the observer and use multiple concentric shells to explore how $\delta$ varies with distance from the observer.
 The lower radius ($r_{\text{min}}$) and upper radius ($r_{\text{max}}$) of the used volumes are displayed in the sixth column of table \ref{tab:sim}.